 Corrie worked so hard in the medical clinics, never taking a break, and always holding the hands of her patients.
 She was given the Kikuyu name "Wima" which means "always steady" and "Naishipai" by the Masai which means "the happy one".

-Corrie is a Registered Nurse and loves what she does.
+Corrie is a Nurse Practitioner and loves what she does.
 She travels thousands of miles to be with us on these expeditions.
 She brings with her all of her knowledge, passion, expertise, heart and soul.

 Kurtis has been striving to help people in the United States, but realized that his reach can go further than that.
 Which is why he welcomed the opportunity to be the treasurer for Tabibu Africa.
 It's Kurtis' hope that in some way he can provide help to more lives wherever he may be.